 Campsites in Jenny Jump State Forest

-Jenny Jump State Forest Campgrounds
+Jenny Jump State Forest Campground

 Seasonal activities in Jenny Jump State Forest

 Within the park boundaries, there is an astronomers’ observatory built by the United Astronomy Clubs of New Jersey (UACNJ) in 1995.
-The Greenwood Observatory as it is now known is open to the public for stargazing on specific nights from April until October every year.
-Jenny Jump State Forest is also home to other smaller observatories like the Brady; a solar observatory.
-The Jenny Jump Mountain Ridge area has some of the darkest skies in the New Jersey region making it a great place to stargaze and a popular camp out destination for novice and professional astro photographers.
+The Greenwood Observatory, as it is now known, is open to the public for stargazing on specific nights from April until October every year.
+Jenny Jump State Forest is also home to other smaller observatories like the Brady, a solar observatory.
+The Jenny Jump Mountain Ridge area has some of the darkest skies in the New Jersey region, making it a great place to stargaze and a popular camp out destination for novice and professional astrophotographers.